cynixx3/third-party-miner-installer-for-ethos/README.md

     - add miner name to "f.validminers", has 1 instance for each kind of gpu the miner works with
     - add miner name to "case "$MINER" in" has 1 instance of the miner to choose the method of pulling the process ID

+This Git repository has branches to help with the installation, and reversion of a miner as well as show changes between them, IE https://github.com/cynixx3/third-party-miner-installer-for-ethos/compare/ethos-1.3.3...phoenixminer

 With the understanding that ethOS users are either very new to linux or are mining farms with many rigs to install to, this repo will suggest using a method to install with a single command rather than the more linux approved method of have them do it.